 At first you may need to rest in bed.
 Healthcare providers may help you elevate your arm or leg at the level of your heart.
 Your healthcare provider will tell you when it is okay to get out of bed.
 Call your healthcare provider before you get up for the first time.
 If you ever feel weak or dizzy, sit or lie down right away.

-- Diuretics: This medicine helps decrease swelling and edema (excess fluid).
+- Diuretics help decrease swelling and edema (excess fluid).
 It is often called water pills.
 You may urinate more often when you take this medicine.

-- Pain medicine: You may need medicine to decrease pain and swelling.
-You may need a doctor's order for this medicine.
+- Pain medicine may be given.
 Do not wait until the pain is severe before you take your medicine.

-- MRI scan: This scan uses powerful magnets and a computer to take pictures of your injury.
-You may be given dye to help the pictures show up better.
-Tell healthcare providers if you are allergic to iodine or shellfish.
-You may also be allergic to the dye.
+- MRI pictures are used to check for injury to deeper tissues.
+You may be given contrast liquid to help the injury show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell healthcare providers if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

-- Scintigraphy: This test helps healthcare providers see how blood flows through your arm or leg.
-You are given a small amount of dye in an IV.
+- Scintigraphy is used to check how blood flows through your arm or leg.
+You are given a small amount of contrast liquid in an IV.
 Pictures are then taken of your blood vessels, muscles, or bones.

-- Rehabilitation: You may need to see a physical therapist to teach you special exercises.
-These exercises help improve movement and strength.
+- Physical therapy can help you with your recovery.
+A physical therapist will teach you exercises to help improve movement and strength.
 Physical therapy can also help decrease pain and loss of function.
-An occupational therapist may help you find ways to do daily activities and care for yourself.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.